benoitc-attic/barrel_tcp/doc/README.md

 #### Number of acceptors

-There are 2 way to scale a listener in barrel.
-The first one is to increase the number of acceptors.
+There are 2 way of scaling a listener in barrel.
+One is to increase the number of acceptors.
 By default the the number of acceptors is 100.

 To do it use the `barrel:set_nb_acceptors/2` function.